 Before we dive into recipes, here’s a little basic fish vocabulary: a fish fillet is a cut of fish where the flesh has been sliced away from the bone.
 A fish steak is cut perpendicular to the bone, and often includes that bone along with the fish flesh.
-Steaks are often thicker cuts of fish, and therefore require different cooking techniques and recipes compared with thinner fish fillets.

 So, what makes a halibut steak such a spectacular cut of fish?
 Similar to how a bone-in rib eye steak is packed with flavor thanks to the presence of the bone, a halibut steak is also extra flavorful for the same reason.
 And because this mild white fish is so versatile, it can be prepared in a wide variety of ways, from broiled and baked, to grilled, pan-fried or poached.

 One important thing to keep in mind is that halibut has very low oil content.
-As such, it will dry out faster if it is overcooked, so you need to pay close attention to recommended cooking times and keep an eye on the texture of your skin’s flesh as it cooks.
+As such, it will dry out faster if it is overcooked, so you need to pay close attention to recommended cooking times and keep an eye on the texture of your fish’s flesh as it cooks.

 1. Baked Halibut Steaks

 This baked halibut is a hearty dish but is also incredibly light and seriously healthy.
 The fish steaks aren’t even seasoned or marinated, so it’s a great quick and easy meal to whip up in just 15 minutes.
 First,sauté the veggies seasoned simply with salt, pepper, olive oil, garlic and basil.
 The halibut steaks are then smothered with the prepared veggies and baked for 15 minutes, or until cooked through.
 You can check the fish by making sure it flakes easily with a fork and it is almost completely opaque in the center.